Smarter home FAQs

 Smoke alarms

-It is worth testing your smoke alarms alongside your Notion sensor*.
+It is worth testing your smoke alarms alongside your sensor*.
 With the sensor installed, press the test button on your smoke or carbon monoxide alarm for at least 30 seconds.
-Your sensor will listen to the sound from the alarm within the 30-second window and will send a notification through the Notion app.
+Your sensor will listen to the sound from the alarm within the 30-second window and will send a notification through the app.

-* Your Notion sensor does not detect fire, smoke or carbon monoxide and is intended to listen for only UL-listed smoke and CO alarms that are fewer than 10 years old.
+* Your sensor does not detect fire, smoke or carbon monoxide and is intended to listen for only UL-listed smoke and CO alarms that are fewer than 10 years old.

 Temperature

 The sensor will begin reporting temperature as soon as it is set up.
-To test this function, simply check the home screen of your Notion app to make sure the sensor is reporting a temperature.
+To test this function, simply check the home screen of your app to make sure the sensor is reporting a temperature.

 Use